Conalog/patch-map/README.md

 #### **`Options`**
 - `mapData` - The primary data used for rendering the map.
+  - If you are using the legacy panel map data schema, it is essential to insert the converted data using the `convertLegacyData` method.
 - `grids`, `strings`, `inverters`, `combines`, `edges` - Configuration for individual map elements.
   - `show` - Toggle visibility of the element.
   - `frame` - Specifies the frame to use for the element.